sandersn/ot-factorial/README.md

-# Factorial Typologies in Optimality Theory
+# Generation of Factorial Typologies in OT: Four Algorithms

 Includes